Essay writing blog on DoMyWork

 Example research questions:

-These topics align well with models such as SWOT, PESTLE, and Porter’s Five Forces.
+These topics often use frameworks such as SWOT, PESTLE, and Porter’s Five Forces to support analysis.

 Topic ideas include: